Upper School Science

 Interests: Health, Research

-In this lab-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
+In this medical simulation-based course, we explore the integrated systems that make up the incredible human body and learn about how the structures of the body perform the functions necessary to maintain the balance of life (homeostasis).
 Students investigate the relationship between structure and function through dissections, projects, and discussions.
-We look into the pathophysiology of diseases
+We look into the pathophysiology of diseases and disorders that compromise the functioning of our body systems and visit the Harvard MEDscience program once a week to apply this content to hands-on medical simulations.
+Students should note that this class deals with medical content and skills that include simulated blood, the use of needles and scalpels, and animal dissections.
+Students should be prepared for patient simulations which, while fun, are also realistic and intense in nature.

 [read more]